BlitzlanePy/Blitzlane/README.md

 ### 🤝  Community Engagement and Contribution
-Blitzlane encourages community contributions, with developers invited to fork the repository at [github.com/BlitzlanePy/Blitzlane/](https://github.com/BlitzlanePy/Blitzlane/), submit pull requests, and report issues via GitHub Issues.
+Datalane encourages community contributions, with developers invited to fork the repository at [github.com/DatalanePy/Dataane/](https://github.com/DatalanePy/Datalane/), submit pull requests, and report issues via GitHub Issues.
 This collaborative approach fosters continuous improvement and innovation within the ecosystem.

 #### 📜 Licensing and Contact Information
-Blitzlane is licensed under the MIT License, ensuring open access and flexibility for developers.
-Follow updates on X at [@Blitzlane](https://x.com/Blitzlane).
+Datalane is licensed under the MIT License, ensuring open access and flexibility for developers.
+Follow updates on X at [@Datalane](https://x.com/DatalanePy).